Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Model Parameters and Assumptions

 Below $R_\mathrm{XUV}$, we assume the atmosphere is well mixed and reflects its bulk molecular composition as shown in Figure~\ref{fig:model}.
 The bolometric mean molecular weight $\mu_{\rm bolo}$ is computed from the molecular reservoir mass fractions and is used to evaluate the isothermal sound speed in the radiative layer, $c_{s,\rm bolo}=\sqrt{k_\mathrm{B}T_\mathrm{eq}/(\mu_{\rm bolo} m_\mathrm{H})}$.
 In this work, the mean molecular weight ranges from 2.35 $\mathrm{g \, mol^{-1}}$ (pure primordial H/He gas) to 18 $\mathrm{g \, mol^{-1}}$ (pure H$_2$O steam atmosphere).

 Above $R_\mathrm{XUV}$, we assume full dissociation of the molecular reservoirs and treat the escaping gas as an atomic mixture.
 The outflow mean molecular weight $\mu_\mathrm{outflow}$ is defined as the mean particle mass in units of $m_\mathrm{H}$.
 For a pure steam atmosphere, dissociation yields two H atoms and one O atom per H$_2$O molecule, giving $\mu_\mathrm{outflow}=6$.
 In mixed H$_2$+H$_2$O envelopes, $\mu_\mathrm{outflow}$ lies between $\simeq 1$ (hydrogen-dominated) and 6 (steam-dominated), and is updated self-consistently from the escaping fluxes in the coupled iteration (Section~\ref{sec:self_consistent_fractionation}).
-For example, in a 90\% H$_2$ + 10\% H$_2$O envelope, dissociation yields an approximate $\mu \approx 1.09$ g/mol.

-\mvnote{The mean molecular weight used in the interior-structure model (Section~\ref{sec:models_params}), $\mu_{\rm bolo}$, is held constant and represents the bulk composition of the deep envelope.
+The mean molecular weight used in the interior-structure model (Section~\ref{sec:models_params}), $\mu_{\rm bolo}$, is held constant and represents the bulk composition of the deep envelope.
 In contrast, the mean molecular weight $\mu_{\rm outflow}$, which is updated within the hydrodynamic/fractionation loop, applies only to the escaping atmosphere above $R_{\mathrm{XUV}}$.
 This updated value is not fed back into the interior-structure calculation.
 As a result, the planetary radius $R_p$ is determined solely by the fixed deep-envelope composition provided by the interior model.
-Incorporating changes in envelope composition due to fractionation would only be required in an evolutionary framework.}
+Incorporating changes in envelope composition due to fractionation would only be required in an evolutionary framework.